cytopia/devilbox/docs/examples/setup-symfony.rst

 2. Create a new VirtualHost directory
 3. Install Symfony
 4. Symlink webroot directory
-5. Enable Symfony prod (``app.php``)
-6. Setup DNS record
+5. Setup DNS record
-7. Visit http://my-symfony.loc in your browser
+6. Visit http://my-symfony.loc in your browser

 1. Enter the PHP container